 If you are applying for this course from within the UK/EU, click apply now.

 This course equips you with the necessary technical skills to develop games both independently and within a multidisciplinary environment, backed by industry standard practices.
 You will have the opportunity to develop games for platforms such as PC, mobile and console.
 With a focus on programming, you will become adept in games programming using industry relevant languages (e.g. C#, C++) and mathematical concepts through popular game engines such as Unity, and the Unreal Engine.
 You will work with other students to develop games as part of a games studio environment, simulated in our specialised games lab.

 Teaching methods include lectures, tutorials, seminars and laboratory sessions.
-We also use the University’s virtual learning environment for group activities, discussions, assignments and links to resources.
-We encourage you to develop independent study skills as well as to work with other students on the course.
+You will be encouraged to develop independent study skills as well as work with other students on group projects.

 Software Development and Theory: Software Engineering, Human-Computer Interaction, Formal Methods